raihaan123/HPC/README.md

 # High Performance Computing 2022
 ### Raihaan Usman

 This is my coursework submission!
-To get started, head to the CPP directory and run `make run{i}` for the i'th test case.
+To get started, head to the `CPP/src` directory and run `make run{i}` for the i'th test case.

 Alternatively for serial execution, run `make test{i}`.